TallKite/linnstrument-firmware/README.md

 As a result, projects you might have previously saved to the top row are now in the bottom row.
 To move them, load them from the bottom row and save them to the top row.

-BLINKING MODE: Like the SAME mode, it shows you other occurences of the currently played note.
+BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
 It's good for busy displays like the custom note lights #2 (the one marked as A#).

-NEW SWITCH/FOOTSWITCH FUNCTIONS: SCL+ and SCL- cycle you through the 9 scales in Global Settings columns 2-4 (only affects the note lights).
+Both SAME and BLNK now carry over to the other split, but only if either one is enabled on both splits.
+(Don't confuse BLNK for blinking with BLIN for blinders.)

 COLUMN OFFSETS: The column offset can be set for each split independently.
 This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
 Access it through the microLinn menu, see below.
+To set both column offsets at once, press both split buttons at once.
 Beware, if the column offset is 2 and the row offset is an even number, you only get a whoe-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 (In NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)